cran/d3po/README.md

 ### Overview

-The name 'd3po' is inspired after 'r2d3' but also 'd3po' is something that a chilean will read as "dee three pooh", and "pooh" is a very typical chilean slang.
+The name 'd3po' is inspired after 'r2d3' but also 'd3po' is something that a chilean will read as "dee three pooh", and "poh" is a very typical chilean slang.
 That slang reflects the true chilean spirit that copes with earthquakes but in the end they build the technology and adapt to the medium constraints.

-Rather than starting from scratch, 'd3po' takes many ideas and adapts codes from 'highcharts' (just inspiration, not code), 'echats' (excellent library), 'd3plus' 1.9.8 (unmaintained, which is very unfortunate) and many posts from Stackoverflow that were adapted since 2016 to the date.
+Rather than starting from scratch, 'd3po' takes many ideas and adapts codes from 'highcharts' (just inspiration, not code), 'echarts' (excellent library), 'd3plus' 1.9.8 (unmaintained, which is very unfortunate) and many posts from Stackoverflow that were adapted since 2016 to the date.